-- small white crab
+- small white crab; - shrimp;

-- shrimp

-- large limpets

-- scale worms
+- large limpets; and - scale worms.

-- In the daily logs, scientists speculated that the crabs might feed on the shrimp, since the shrimp reacted violently when crabs approached, and that bacterial mats were probably the main food of the shrimp.
+In the daily logs, scientists speculated that the crabs might feed on the shrimp, since the shrimp reacted violently when crabs approached, and that bacterial mats were probably the main food of the shrimp.
 Limpets were seen grazing near fluid seeps, possibly on bacterial films.
-Students should infer that the primary energy source for these species is probably chemosynthetic bacteria that are able to utilize sulfur compounds released through the hydrothermal vents.
-These bacteria form extensive mats on which several organisms were seen grazing.
+Students should infer that the primary energy source for these species is probably chemosynthetic bacteria that are able to utilize sulfur compounds released through the hydrothermal vents, and that form extensive mats on which several organisms were seen grazing.

-- The scientists also reported seeing many animals that were not living at the vents, including
+The scientists also reported seeing many animals that were not living at the vents, including

-- sea anemones
+- sea anemones;

-- soft corals
+- soft corals;

-- hydroids
+- hydroids; and

-- stalked crinoids
+- stalked crinoids.

-- Students may infer that the primary energy source for these organisms is also the chemosynthetic bacteria.
+Students may infer that the primary energy source for these organisms is also the chemosynthetic bacteria.
 Since these organisms are all particle feeders, it is also reasonable to infer that the primary energy source may be particulate matter generated near the sea surface, in which case the primary energy source would be the sun.
 A third possibility is that these organisms use particulate material produced in both chemosynthetic and photosynthetic food webs.

-- Logs reporting observations on the East Diamante volcano make it clear that both chemosynthetic and photosynthetic food webs are present.
-The slope of "Pinnacle Cone" was completely covered with a microbial mat, but